-In this paper, we expose the results of both research and comparison about the effectiveness of specific training for improvement of spatial skills on engineering students in two Spanish universities.
+In this paper, we present the results of research and comparison of specific training's effectiveness for improving the spatial skills on engineering students from two Spanish universities.
 The training proposed is voluntary for students from mechanical engineering of both universities.
 Although it's important pointing out that all students have the chance to improve their spatial skills as this is an autonomous training which students can perform anytime as material is available for everybody.
 Our specific aim is checking out that training is efficient and enough in both universities for stating differences between levels reached.
 Our broad aim is incorporating this training in engineering degrees curriculum to provide reinforcement of skills during a student's undergraduate career.